Olivierah/Pandas-Package/README.md

 - Some dictionary operations ([key], in / not in, len, del)
 - Some dictionary methods (update, copy, pop, clear)
 - Some dictionary iterations (keys, values, items)
+- Data structure - Series
+- New DataFrame from a dictionary list
+- New DataFrame from a dictionary valures list
+- Data selection